-The macroalgal results show that in December 2016 there was no seagrass cover and less than 5% cover of opportunistic macroalgae at both Sites A and B. In addition, both sites had low organic carbon and nutrient contents in the underlying sediments.
-However, the upper estuary Site B, in addition to being muddy, showed poor oxygenation conditions (i.e. low redox <-150mV, Band D) beginning at approximately 0.5cm depth.
-These results indicate that the macroinvertebrate community would likely to be dominated by mud tolerant species.
-Such a biological response was reflected in the NZ estuary macroinvertebrate community index (the NZ Hybrid AMBI) results, median 4.4 at Site B, compared with 0.7 for the sandy Site A. These coefficients indicate a "poor "ecological condition category for Site B (i.e. an "impoverished" type community indicative of elevated mud concentrations, possibly accompanied by organic enrichment), and a normal, balanced community for Site A.
+The macroalgal results show that in December 2016 there was no seagrass cover and less than 5% cover of opportunistic macroalgae at both Sites A and B. In addition, while underlying sediments at both sites had low organic carbon and nutrient contents both showed poor oxygenation conditions (i.e. low redox <-150mV, Band D) beginning below ~3cm depth.

+The combination of moderate mud content and poor oxygenation indicates that the macroinvertebrate community would likely to be dominated by mud tolerant species.
+Such a biological response was reflected in the NZ estuary macroinvertebrate community index (the NZ Hybrid AMBI) results, median 4.1 at Site A and 4.3 at Site B. These coefficients indicate a moderate-poor ecological condition category (i.e. an unbalanced to impoverished type community indicative of elevated mud concentrations, possibly accompanied by organic enrichment).